The End of the Skein

 Research by Jacqueline Arundel

-However, The End of the Skein, after a painting by Walter Dendy Sadler (1854-1923), is still in the Collection.
-The engraver is unknown, but is possibly William Henry Boucher (1837-1906), who engraved many of Sadler’s paintings.
+Although two of the engravings donated by James Turner are presently unlocated, The End of the Skein, after a painting by Walter Dendy Sadler (1854-1923), is still in the Collection.
+Recent research (August 2020) has confirmed that the engraver was William Henry Boucher (1837-1906), who engraved many of Sadler’s paintings.
 The British Museum writes, 'Draughtsman, illustrator and etcher particularly noted for his work after W Dendy Sadler, active in London from 1883, exhibited etchings RA 1888-91'.
 The engraving depicts an elderly couple, sat in an elegantly decorated room, winding a ball of yarn.

 Sadler was an English painter of anecdotal genre and costume pictures, well-known for his humorous scenes of life.
 He was born 12 May 1854 in Dorking, a market town in Surrey, England and was brought up in Horsham, West Sussex.
 At age 16 he decided to become a painter and enrolled for two years at Heatherly's School of Art (1870-71), subsequently studying in Düsseldorf Germany under Burfield and Wilhelm Simmler (1871–77).